bluemood/bluemood.github.io/notch-privacy-policy.md

 The recorded content will not be stored on the hard disk, nor will it be sent to the Internet.

+Only you can see the recorded content, others cannot get the recorded content.

 The recorded data is only stored in the memory, only a few seconds of existence time, not stored in any file form, I will not collect, use, disclose, share and retain.

 If you have any questions, please contact us.